dandi/handbook/docs/100_contribute_docs.md

-# Contributing to this Handbook
+# Contributing to this documentation

 This documentation is a work in progress and we welcome all input: if something is missing or unclear, let us know by [opening an issue on our helpdesk](https://github.com/dandi/helpdesk/issues/new/choose).